 -

-Rose Sheffler wrote a new post, Christian Stories Don’t Need to Be Deep and Philosophical 6 months ago
+Rose Sheffler wrote a new post 3 years, 6 months ago

 Many of us sit down at our desks with a list of criteria we believe we must meet before we can be confident that we’re honoring God with our writing.
 Our stories need to be thought-provoking, spiritual, and c […]